spiral-software/python-package-snowwhite/README.md

 The first time you run it, you will see output from the CMake/SPIRAL/C build, but after that it will run much faster using the generated library, which is placed in the ```snowwhite/.libs``` directory.

 Some of the examples require additional arguments, and some options you can change.
-Read through the examples for better understanding, and examine the generated intermediate files in you scratch directory.
+Read through the examples for better understanding, and examine the generated intermediate files in your scratch directory.